 To provide relevant, useful information through all media channels to those responsible for mail center operations.
 Meet Our Staff:

-To bring you all the information, any way you want, here is who is working diligently behind the scenes:
+To bring you all the information that keeps the mailing industry humming, here is who is working diligently behind the scenes:

 Amanda Armendariz Editor